aws-samples/redshift-immersionday-labs/lab4/README.md

 ````

 ## Plan for the Future
+In this final part of this lab, we will compare different strategies for maintaining more recent or *HOT* data within Redshift direct-attached storage, and keeping older *COLD* data in S3 by performing the following steps:
 * Allow for trailing 5 quarters reporting by adding the Q4 2015 data to Redshift DAS:
 	* Anticipating the we’ll want to ”age-off” the oldest quarter on a 3 month basis, architect your DAS table to make this easy to maintain and query.
 	* Adjust your Redshift Spectrum table to exclude the Q4 2015 data.